VineetSudhir/Big-Data-Movie-Recommendations-using-ALS-with-PySpark/README.md

 Reduced Sparsity of dataset by sampling from Big dataset.
 Test among multiple combinations of values for the hyperparameters.
-Utilized reduceByKey and Persist to lower the validation error.
+Utilized persist, tuned the hyperparameters, and reduced the sparsity of the dataset to lower the validation error.

 Validation error using big dataset is approximately 389% Validation error after reducing sparsity of big dataset is approximately 95.6%